Skyz03/Front-end-Challenge/HTML & CSS/Newbie/Huddle-landing-page/README.md

 - CSS Positioning

 ### What I learned
 The main thing i learned from this challenge is that I learned about the use of Flexbox for responsive design rather than just using BOOTSTRAP for the responsive design.
+Also learned about CSS relative positioning where ```content-section```  is in relative position for the position of the icons nor earlier it was with respect to body.

 ```html
 .container-flex {